croffler/hugo-test/site/content/xap97adm/web-management-console-starting.markdown

 The management console web application is located under `XAP root/tools/gs-webui`.
 This directory contains the web application itself (in the form of a standard JEE `.war` file), and a launcher library and shell scripts used to start in standalone mode (see below).
 The management console web application can be started in one of the following ways:

-### Starting the Management Console Web Application in Standalone Mode
+# Starting in Standalone Mode

 This is the simplest way to run the management console web application.
 Simply click the `gs-webui.sh(bat)` script to start a Jetty web container with the management console web application running within it.
 Once started, there's no need to deploy or perform any additional steps.